Recall that population explosions

 A major difference, of course, is that impacts

-from dinoflagellates result from wastes
+from dinoflagellates result from wastes that are

 released into their surroundings,